Dunlop Hexy Fiber 16 String

 Comments: As a long time PSGD user, I thought I'd try this string as the price is comparable and I thought any

 additional spin could only help my game.
 I'm not sure that I experienced any additional spin.
-What I did find was that all my shots
+What I did find was that all

 needed to be hit much higher to clear the net.
 I think the string is just much less powerful than PSGD, to the point where I

 actually found myself hitting flatter and hardewr.
-Some have perceived a lower launch angle, but I think its really that this string
+Some have perceived a lower launch angle, but I think its really that this

 is just less powerful than most mutlis or synth guts.
-Not saying its bad, and it muight be a great alternative if you are looking to
+Not saying its bad, and it muight be a great alternative if you are

 tame a racquet that has too much power, but I didn't feel any change is spin.
-Just that I needed to hit everything much harder.
+Just that I needed to hit everything much